schwanz9000/ServerTools-with-Return/README.md

 # 7dtd-ServerTools with /return function
-This is a branch of Server Tools v2.2  by Dmustanger<br>
+This is a branch of Server Tools v2.2 by dmustanger<br>
 Go to https://github.com/dmustanger/7dtd-ServerTools/releases for the original files.<br>

 This mod changes the original ServerTools.dll by adding the following commands:<br>